nzzdev/st-methods/2105-bundestagswahl/readme.md

 # 2105-bundestagswahl

-Summary: Downloads data from wahlrecht.de using the coalitions R package, performs averaging, calculates margins of error based on number of poll participants and party strength.
-Prepares polling data for publications in q.tools
+Summary: R script downloads data from wahlrecht.de using the coalitions R package, performs averaging, calculates margins of error based on number of poll participants and party strength.
+Prepares polling data for publications in q.tools.
+Python script is used within the R script to fetch polling data on most important issues.

 Published here: [So stark verliert die Union nach der Korruptionsaffäre an Rückhalt – die neuesten Umfragen zur Bundestagswahl 2021](https://www.nzz.ch/ld.1605950) on 2021-03-17 (updated regularly)